 Aim for a deeper scaling plan while choosing horizontal, hybrid, or vertical scaling as the most viable option.
 Test your app during the scaling process to understand what latency may come from increasing loads.

 Avoid scaling your app on physical servers and choose cloud-based servers and hosting from the beginning, if you want to do things efficiently.
 Of course, that simplicity is key, so simple apps are easier to scale.
 If you opt for a complex app, it will be harder to scale quickly and it can cause lots of problems.

 Consider caching first if you want to improve the app’s scalability.
 Saving ready-made results deliverable to a user without processing more data is basically caching.
 You will experience a better overall user experience, as the requests are met faster.

-Users don’t like waiting to get what they need, so a high performing app is tied closely to the user retention.
+Users don’t like waiting to get what they need, so a high-performing app is tied closely to user retention.

 For apps meant to be used globally, CDNs are a good option.
 But this solution won’t be just as practical or efficient for local apps.

 A huge impact on the scalability of your software application comes from the technology you use, so before beginning the development process, do a research on the types of development technologies able to give you the best potential for the app’s scaling and avoid the ones that give you a low scaling potential.
 Angular and Node.js are popular for their high scaling potential infused in the apps built with these technologies.

 Choose the proper host